People (Barbra Streisand song)

 Andy Williams released a version of the song on his 1964 album, The Great Songs from "My Fair Lady" and Other Broadway Hits.
-Ella Fitzgerald recorded the song live on her CBS release Ella Fitzgerald at the Newport Jazz Festival: Live at Carnegie Hall.
-The Tymes had a top 40 hit with the song in 1968.
+Ella Fitzgerald recorded the song live on her CBS release Newport Jazz Festival: Live at Carnegie Hall.
+The Tymes had a top 40 hit on the Billboard Hot 100 with the song in 1968.
 Vic Damone recorded a version on his 1982 album Over the Rainbow.
 It has been covered by Jennifer Lopez, Billy Eckstine, Dionne Warwick, Steve Lawrence, Jack Jones, Aretha Franklin, Nat King Cole, Wes Montgomery, Gabor Szabo, Perry Como, The Supremes and others, but is considered one of Streisand's signature songs.

 In 1998, Streisand's version was inducted in Grammy Hall of Fame.
 In 2004, Streisand's version on the soundtrack of Funny Girl finished at #13 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.

 Origins

-"People" was one of the first songs written for the musical score of Funny Girl.
-It is based on the life and career of Broadway and film star and comedian Fanny Brice and her stormy relationship with entrepreneur and gambler Nicky Arnstein.
+"People" was one of the first songs written for the musical score of Funny Girl, which is based on the life and career of Broadway and film star and comedian Fanny Brice and her stormy relationship with entrepreneur and gambler Nicky Arnstein.

 Composer Jule Styne and lyricist Bob Merrill were hired to write the musical score and met each other for the first time in 1962 in Palm Beach, Florida.
 They wrote their songs by day and tested them by night on the Palm Beach socialites at cocktail parties.